 What are Clean Air Zones?

-CAZ support the ultra-low emissions strategy.
-They encouraging local authorities in the worst-affected areas to incentivise the move to low emissions vehicles.
+CAZ support this ultra-low emissions strategy.
+They encourage local authorities in the worst-affected areas to incentivise the move to low emissions vehicles.
 Local authorities can put specially tailored local measures in place, as they see fit.

 DEFRA (The Department for Environment, Food & Rural Affairs) and the DfT (Department for Transport) published the Clean Air Zone Framework.
 The framework is in place to help guide local authorities on the implementation of CAZ.
 It defines Clean Air Zones as